The following guidelines were written based on State of Maine standards and those of the American Alliance of Museums.

 The Museum staff will regularly review these guidelines as more information is provided by the CDC and our state government.

 Please find more information about specific events on our Calendar.

 To our wonderful staff, volunteers, vendors and visitors: The Museum appreciates its role as a place of sharing and gathering for our community.
 Please remain patient as we navigate these plans, which may change as new information is presented.

-Our response time may be slower due to limited staffing and increased cleaning requirements to keep everyone safe.
+Our response time may be slower due to limited staffing to keep everyone safe.
 If you have concerns or questions, please contact Cynthia Walker, Executive Director, at firstname.lastname@example.org or (207)985-4802.

 A Note on Those Especially at Risk for COVID-19:

 Based on currently available information, older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.